Visyond/website-hugo/site/content/landings/governance.md

 ---
-title: Enhanced Spreadsheet Governance and Control
+mainTitle: Enhanced Spreadsheet Governance and Control
 topImage: /img/banner.jpg
 videoTitle: It is time to take your spreadsheets under control!
 videoDescr: >-